ubeninja77/hotel/README.md

 Your git commit history should provide a clear description of how your code developed, letting the reader know what changed when and why.
 Making frequent, small commits is essential!

+### Wave Zero: In-Class Design Activity

+Before starting work on the functional requirements, create a first draft of your project's design in the in-class instructor-led activity.

 ## Functional Requirements

-### Wave Zero: Project Design

-This will be an in-class activity.

 ### Wave One: Tracking Reservations